admin

 Montessori Butterfly Mobile – Colour, Movement, and Advanced Visual Tracking

 Among the Montessori visual mobiles, the Montessori Butterfly mobile is often the most visually striking.
-Bright colours, delicate shapes, and gentle movement make it captivating not only for babies but for adults as well.
+Bright colours, delicate shapes, and gentle movement make it captivating not only for infants but for adults as well.
 By the time this mobile is introduced, babies have already spent several weeks observing earlier Montessori mobiles.
 Their visual system has

 Montessori Butterfly Mobile – Colour, Movement, and Advanced Visual Tracking Read More »